spencerwilson/apollo-server-subscription-auth/README.md

 **TL;DR**

 * You can implement "fail if the request isn't authenticated" in multiple places, but `onConnect` is preferred as it ensures unauthenticated traffic can't take up a connection (whereas if the failure is later, the closing of a subscription may not be sufficient to close the WebSocket; the client may remain connected)
-* You **can** implement arbitrary authorization logic in either `subscribe` or the lesser-known `resolve` functions of a subscription root field definition.
+* You **can** implement arbitrary authorization (or other cancelation) logic in either `subscribe` or the lesser-known `resolve` functions of a subscription root field definition.
 And both can be async.

 ----